secretGeek/clowncar/README.md

 ### How to be safe... use `--dry-run`

-There is also an option called "dry run" (`--dry-run` or just `-d`) that will not stop `clowncar` from actually changing any files.
+There is also an option called "dry run" (`--dry-run` or just `-d`) that will stop `clowncar` from actually writing/changing/copying any files.

 Instead, it will just show you what it *would* have done.
-(This is similar to the `-whatif` convention from Powershell.)
+(This is similar to the `-whatif` convention from Powershell, or the `--dry-run` flag in Angular)

 The messages sent to the console are the same, except that every line of text has `(dry-run)` before it.
 So for example you might see: